chimera-linux/chimera-linux.github.io/_docs/configuration/xorg.md

 # echo needs_root_rights = yes > /etc/X11/Xwrapper.config
 ```

-Once done, Xorg will no longer require `elogind` and it will have greater
+Once done, Xorg will no longer use `libseat` at all and will have greater
-privileges.
+privileges through `setuid`.
 Note that doing this is not recommended.